Jlesse/would-you-rather/README.md

 3. Localhost:3000 should automatically open to the login page in your default browser.

 ## About The App
 This is a react-redux implementation of the "Would You Rather" game.
-A user my login as 1 of 3 users, and answer/create questions which inculde 2 options.
-The app keeps track of the users answers and questions in the redux store.
+A user may login as 1 of 3 users, and answer/create questions which inculde 2 options.
+The app keeps track of the user's answers and questions in the redux store.
 The user may view a leader board showing who has asked and answered the most questions.
 Thats pretty much it! :)